yanchenglee98/tp/docs/UserGuide.md

 In this section, you will learn how to use various features Hall-y offers with a step-by-step guide.
 You will also learn of some things to take note of while using Hall-y.

 This section is broken down into 3 parts:
-- Resident related commands
+- Resident related features
-- Event related commands
+- Event related features
 - Utility related features

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>

 * In most of the commands, you will need to provide several parameters.

-* If any parameters are repeated, the last one will be used.
+If any parameters are repeated, the last one will be used.

 </div>